Frequently Asked Questions

 1,000 Books before Kindergarten FAQs

-LCLD celebrates each 100 books read with a sweet and simple milestone incentive.
-Incentives range from bookmarks to puppets and more!
+•  LCLD celebrates 100, 300, 600, and 1000 books read with a sweet and simple milestone incentive.
+Incentives may include books, finger puppets, and more.
 To obtain a milestone incentive, you must check-in at your library.

-This program is ONLY open to kiddos before they enter kindergarten.
+• This program is ONLY open to children before they enter kindergarten.

 Employment FAQs